Airport Shooter Was Mentally Ill After Service In Iraq: Family

 Santiago was flying from Anchorage on a Delta flight and had checked only one piece of luggage, which contained the gun.

-"They're very humble and very Christian people,'' Cruz said of Esteban Santiago's brother and mother.
+"They're very humble and very Christian people,'' Cruz said.
 "They want to tell the families of the victims that they're extremely saddened and extremely upset by what happened.''

-Danica Coto in San Juan, Puerto Rico; Becky Bohrer in Juneau, Alaska; Rachel D'Oro and Mark Thiessen in Anchorage, Alaska; and Lolita C. Baldor and Eric Tucker in Washington contributed to this report.
+Becky Bohrer in Juneau, Alaska; Rachel D'Oro and Mark Thiessen in Anchorage, Alaska; Jason Dearen in Gainesville, Florida and Lolita C. Baldor and Eric Tucker in Washington contributed to this report.

 This story has been corrected to show Santiago served in the Alaska National Guard in Anchorage, not Fairbanks, per new information from the Guard.